 '''

+Using this for setting baby/child status is not recommended;

+this should be done via -age instead.

+examples:

+STRAND_EXTRACTOR

+MASTER_SWORDSMAN

+TRAINED_WAR

+-customProfession name

+This can be included to give the unit a custom profession name.

+Enclose the name in quotation marks if it includes spaces.

+example:

+-customProfession "Destroyer of Worlds"

+-duration ticks

+If this is included, the unit will vanish in a puff of smoke

+once the specified number of ticks has elapsed.

+Replace "ticks" with an integer greater than 0.

+Note that the unit's equipment will not vanish.

+-quantity howMany

+This can be included to create multiple creatures simultaneously.

 Replace "howMany" with the desired number of creatures.

 Quantity defaults to 1 if this is omitted.

 -location [ x y z ]

 (obligatory)

 Specify the coordinates where you want the unit to appear.

 -locationRange [ x_offset y_offset z_offset ]

 If included, the unit will be spawned at a random location

 within the specified range relative to the target -location.

 z_offset defaults to 0 if omitted.

 When creating multiple units, the location is randomised each time.

 example:

 -locationRange [ 4 3 1 ]

 attempts to place the unit anywhere within

 -4 to +4 tiles on the x-axis

 -3 to +3 tiles on the y-axis

 -1 to +1 tiles on the z-axis

 from the specified -location coordinates

 -locationType type

 May be used with -locationRange

 to specify what counts as a valid tile for unit spawning.

 Unit creation will not occur if no valid tiles are available.

 Replace "type" with one of the following:

 Walkable

 units will only be placed on walkable ground tiles

 this is the default used if -locationType is omitted

 Open

 open spaces are also valid spawn points

 this is intended for flying units

 Anv

 all tiles, including solid walls, are valid

 this is only recommended for ghosts not carrying items

 -flagSet [ flag1 flag2 ... ]

+'''

-This can be used to set the specified unit flags to true.
+''' This can be used to set the specified unit flags to true.

 Flags may be selected from:

-df.unit_flags1

-df.unit_flags2

-df.unit flags3

-df.unit_flags4

-example:

 flagSet [ announce_titan ]

 causes an announcement describing the unit to appear

 when it is discovered ("[Unit] has come! ...")

 -flagClear [ flag1 flag2 ... ]

-As above, but sets the specified unit flags to false.
+As above, but sets the specified unit flags to false. '''

-'''